 What is the Bisbee's Black & Blue Tournament?

-Bisbee’s Black & Blue Tournament has been dubbed “the world’s richest fishing tournament,” with 38 years of tradition to back the claim and tens of millions of dollars dealt out in prizes.
+Bisbee’s Black & Blue Tournament has been dubbed “the world’s richest fishing tournament,” with tens of millions of dollars and almost 40 years of tradition to back the claim.

 The tournament was established in 1981 in Cabo San Lucas thanks to the legendary angler, Bob Bisbee, and his love of fishing the prolific surrounding waters.
 Each year, hundreds of fishermen flock to the southern tip of Baja California Sur to land the Billfish of their life and a hefty cash prize that comes with it.